erik78se/juju-operators-examples/lxd-profile/README.md

 # lxd-profile

-This demonstrate the use of a charm in with a *[lxd-profile.yaml](lxd-profile.yaml)* to tweak lxd settings for a charm.
+This demonstrates the use of a *[lxd-profile.yaml](lxd-profile.yaml)* to tweak lxd container settings.
-The example deploys a privileged container setting.
+The example deploys privileged containers.

 There are some example yaml files below you can use for you own needs.